papermerge/documentation/docs/setup/backup.md

 !!! note

-    `media_dir` has two subfolders *docs* and *results*. :ref:`media_dir`/docs is place where original documents are uploaded - it is the location you want to ensure is regularely backed up.
+    `media_dir` has two subfolders *docs* and *results*. :ref:`media_dir`/docs is place where original documents are uploaded - it is the location you want to ensure is regularly backed up.
-    Media directory configuration is pure Django webframework thing; in Django it is called [MEDIA_ROOT](https://docs.djangoproject.com/en/3.1/ref/settings/#media-root>)
+    Media directory configuration is pure Django webframework thing; in Django it is called [MEDIA_ROOT](https://docs.djangoproject.com/en/3.1/ref/settings/#media-root)

 !!! note